 Talk to an Albany Paternity Disputes Attorney

 We know how to challenge paternity.
 These are complex cases that frequently involve DNA tests and more.
 You can be assured that we know which steps to take to set things straight.
-For a consultation about establishing fatherhood issues, call us today at 518-512-0544 or contact our Albany paternity disputes lawyers online.
+For a consultation about establishing fatherhood issues, call us today or contact our Albany paternity disputes lawyers online.